Topical Scientific Workshop – Regulatory Challenges in Risk Assessment of Nanomaterials

 Download the preliminary programme here.

-The formal invitations have been sent.
+The official invitations have been sent.
 If you are an expert in the field of risk assessment of nanomaterials and still would be interested in participating in the workshop, please contact us via e-mail: scientificevents [at] echa.europa.eu.

 The travel and accommodation costs for the workshop participants are not foreseen to be reimbursed by ECHA.